ssm/ssm-anycast_rip/README.md

 ## Limitations

 This module only configures RIP version 2, no other routing protocols.
+It works with bird version 1.6, but not with bird 2.0 and newer.

 ## Development